litert/uuid.js/docs/en-US/Snowflake-SI-vA.md

 > incremental sequence and timestamp, there is 2-bits as the extra reserved
 > zone.

-The low 10-bits is the ID of machine, for distributed services.
+The high 10-bits is the ID of machine, for distributed services.
 So that it will not generate duplicated UUID between multi-instances.
 Different to the Snowflake-SI, Snowflake-SI-vA use a fixed 10-bits for MID, and then there could always be 1024 instances at most.